MIROC-DOC/model_description/draft/p-dif_en.md

 The outline of the computational procedures is given as follows along with the names of the subroutines.
 All the subroutines listed here are written in a Fortran source code of pvdfm.F.

-1. calculation of friction velocity and the Obukhov length
+1. Calculation of friction velocity and the Obukhov length
-2. calculation of buoyancy coefficients [`VDFCND`]
+2. Calculation of buoyancy coefficients [`VDFCND`]
-3. calculation of stability functions of the Level 2 [`VDFLEV2`]
+3. Calculation of stability functions of the Level 2 [`VDFLEV2`]
-4. calculation of planetary boundary layer depth [`PBLHGT`]
+4. Calculation of planetary boundary layer depth [`PBLHGT`]
-5. calculation of master length scale [`VDFMLS`]
+5. Calculation of master length scale [`VDFMLS`]
-6. calculation of diffusion coefficients, vertical fluxes and their derivatives [`VDFLEV3`]
+6. Calculation of diffusion coefficients, vertical fluxes and their derivatives [`VDFLEV3`]
-7. calculation of production and dissipation terms of twice turbulent kinetic energy [`VDFLEV3`]
+7. Calculation of production and dissipation terms of twice turbulent kinetic energy [`VDFLEV3`]
-8. calculation of tendencies of prognostic variables with implicit scheme
+8. Calculation of tendencies of prognostic variables with implicit scheme

-### Surface layer
+### Surface Layer
 The friction velocity $u_*$ and the Obukhov length $L_M$ are given as

 $$u_*=\left({\langle uw \rangle_g}^2+{\langle vw \rangle_g}^2 \right)^\frac{1}{4},$$